Published December 18, 2013

 He draws from numerous information sources to locate possible funding.

-Both UB and Roswell Park Cancer Institute, where Barth conducts his research, help keep young investigators updated on funding opportunities, he says.
+Both UB and Roswell Park Comprehensive Cancer Center, where Barth conducts his research, help keep young investigators updated on funding opportunities, he says.

 Barth also collaborates with colleagues at other institutions who share common research interests as well as information on funding opportunities.